IMC Logo

 Singapore Trust Companies Act (Cap.
 336) applies to SFOs with the MAS as the regulatory authority.
 Wealthy families can either choose to outsource a licensed professional trustee or set up their own Private Trust Companies (PTC) requiring no licence.
 A licensed trust company however must be engaged in monitoring counter money laundering and terror financing activities.

-Setting up an SFO in Singapore is mostly simple and straightforward however corporate service providers with adequate fund management and administration expertise often become the necessity for effective SFO operations who can help evaluate ongoing NAVs and performance about other asset classes, identify annual audit and exemption requirements, choose annual and semi-annual financial reporting, register with ACRA, engage a company secretary and appoint a nominee shareholder for signing company’s constitution.
+Setting up an Single family office in Singapore is mostly simple and straightforward however corporate service providers with adequate fund management and administration expertise often become the necessity for effective SFO operations who can help evaluate ongoing NAVs and performance about other asset classes, identify annual audit and exemption requirements, choose annual and semi-annual financial reporting, register with ACRA, engage a company secretary and appoint a nominee shareholder for signing company’s constitution.

 How is the taxation for Single Family Offices?